Tomaru: History

-The Tomaru is thought to have originated in China at the time of the Tang Dynasty; the kanji character 唐, 'tou', represents that dynasty.
+The Tōmaru is thought to have originated in China at the time of the Tang dynasty; the kanji character 唐, 'tou', represents that dynasty.

 The Tomaru was registered as a Japanese natural monument of Niigata Prefecture in 1939.

 Characteristics

-The Tomaru has only one colour, black with a greenish sheen.
+The Tōmaru has only one colour, black with a greenish sheen.
 The body is broad and compact with a full breast.
 The tail is held low, but higher than horizontally; although the sickle feathers may be long enough to touch the ground, this is not usually considered a long-tailed breed.
 The feet and shanks are dark slate-grey.
 The comb is single.
 The ears and face are red, sometimes with dark markings; in hens the face may be entirely black.